rin67630/Soft-Power2-MPPT/Software/2_Menu_system.md

 ## Boot Log
 When you start your power supply you will first get the boot log:
 ```
-22:08:28.803 -> Resetted!
+18:52:06.518 ->
-22:08:28.803 -> Device name: SteroidsADS
+18:52:06.518 -> Device SteroidsADS resetted!
-22:08:28.803 -> ESP-Karajan framework at work, Serial @ 115200 Baud
+18:52:06.518 -> ESP-Karajan framew. ready: Serial @ 115200 Baud
+18:52:06.518 -> Initializing IO
+18:52:06.518 -> Initializing PWM
+18:52:06.518 -> Initializing ROT
+18:52:06.518 -> Initializing ADC
+18:52:06.518 -> Initializing DIS
-22:08:28.803 -> Try connecting to GW-FM-7390
+18:52:07.790 -> Connecting to GW-FM-7390
-22:08:29.979 -> .
-Done!
+18:52:08.407 -> .
-22:08:30.027 -> RRSI= -49dB, IP= 192 .
-168 188 .
-076
+18:52:08.455 -> Done: RRSI= -71dB, IP= 192 .
+168 .
+188 .
+036
-22:08:32.101 -> Initializing Thinger, Username= SoftPower1
+18:52:10.575 -> Initializing Thinger, Username= SoftPower1
+18:52:13.122 ->
-22:08:35.026 -> Now is Thursday, 15 April 2021 22:08:36.
-Epoch =1618517316
+18:52:13.122 -> Now is Friday, 30 July 2021 18:52:14.
+Epoch =1627663934
+18:52:13.122 ->
+18:52:15.109 -> Ready to accept serial commands...

 ```

 In order to put the maximum of functionality into scarce memory of the microcontroller, there is no verbose menu.
 Instead you have a choice of single character commands, from which you can however enter several in one line, they will be executed in sequence.
 The single character menu enables also to use keypads with few function keys.

+With V3 I redesigned of the hardware/serial interface in a harmonized way:

+The changes over the rotary encoder, the buttons up down and the serial interface are working similarly:

+You can switch screens and enter set points or modes of operation.

-## Control commands
+## Screens changes.
-From the serial menu, you can control several operations of Soft-Power.

-- '%' toggle between small step changes  (10mV/10mA) and coarse steps (100mV/50mA)
-the menu answers with fine or coarse and keeps that setting until toggled again.

-- '+' or '-' increases or decreases in small steps the setpoint of the output voltage the menu answers with ++ Volt=14.500 or + Volt=14.510 depending if it was a coarse or a fine step.

-- '>' or '<' increases or decreases in coarse steps the setpoint of the output current the menu answers with ++  Amp=00.650 or +  Amp=00.640 depending if it was a coarse or a fine step.

-- '}' or '{' increases or decreases in coarse steps the setpoint of the input voltaage regulation (in case of soalr input) the menu answers with ++  Amp=00.650 or +  Amp=00.640 depending if it was a coarse or a fine step.

-The commands can be stacked: you may type ++++++++++++, ------, >>>>>, <<<<<<<<<<< then enter and it will increasedecrease the corresponding number of steps.
+With the buttons Up Down or the rotary encoder you can change screens.
+Screen number 0 is black screen (power save),
+Screen number 9 is cycling every five seconds between 1-8
+Over the serial interface you can enter directly the screen number 1-8 , this presets "display change",

+# Operation over serial, buttons and rotary encoder

-## Modes of Operation:
+## Set points or modes of operation

-These commands control different operation modes:  (every time the letter is entered, the next mode will be activated)

-- 'A' controls the Ah integration:
-    "STOP" stops and resets the Ah integration
-    "RUN" lets  the Ah integratio until stooped
-    "DAILY"  lest the Ah integration, which is daily reset at 00:00
+A long press >5 seconds on either button up, down, or rotary button enters the set point mode.

+Which value is changed is ruled by the current screen:
+- on screen 1 value changes the Ah integration mode between Stop, Run and Daily,
-- 'O' controls the solar operation modes:
+- on screen 2 value changes the solar opreation mode between Manu, PvFx,MPPT
-   "MANU" the DC/DC controller runs according to output Voltage/Current setpoints.
-   "PVFX" like above + the output Current setpoint will be limited to control the input voltage to a fixed set point
-   "MPTT" like above + the panel voltage set point track the maximum power point.
+- on screen 3 Value change the Vo setpoint
+- on screen 4 Value change the Io setpoint
+- on screen 5 Value change the Vi setpoint.

-- "C" Controls the charger mode of operation  (Work in progress)
+- on screen 6 Value will change the charger mode of operation  (planned)
    "NIGH", Night mode, no charge
    "RECO", Recover from discharged battery
    "BULK", Bulk charge